To create a project, use the New Project wizard to name the project, add RTL source files and constraints, and specify the target device.

-- Click the “+” sign, and then click Add Directories.
+- Click the “+” sign, and click Add Directories.

 - In the Add Source Directories dialog box, navigate to the /src/lab3 directory and choose the sine_high, sine_low, sine_mid, and ila_0 directories.
 Click Select.

-- Verify that the directories are added and Copy sources into project is selected.
+- Verify that the directories are added, and Copy sources into the project are selected.
 Click Next.

-- In the Add Constraints dialog box, click the “+” sign, and then click Add Files.
+- In the Add Constraints dialog box, click the “+” sign, and click Add Files.

 - Navigate to the /src/lab3 directory and select sinegen_demo_kc705.xdc.
 Click Next.

 - In the Default Part page, specify the xc7k325tffg900-2 platform.
-You can also select Boards and then select Kintex-7 KC705 Evaluation Platform.
+You can also select Boards and select Kintex 7 KC705 Evaluation Platform.
 Click Next.

 - On the General Options tab, leave the Component Name as its